-Here is a perfect inspiration for fall.
+Here is a perfect inspiration for summer heading into fall.
 At their peak ripeness, fall harvest apples have a unique collection of terpenes that contribute to their one-of-a-kind scent.
 These terpenes can also be found in many cannabis strains and more are being created to meet specific criteria.
 Apple-flavored weed strains are easier than ever to find.
 One look through a strain database will uncover those seeking a fall-inspired strain.

 Apples and cannabis are cultivated all around the world and harvested in late September through October.
 During Fall, apple flavors dominate dessert, baked goods, and other culinary treats.
 Cannabis consumers that want to participate in the seasonal uproar will be happy to know that there are many apple-flavored weed strains available.